Backward Oversmoothing: why is it hard to train deep Graph Neural Networks?: Backward oversmoothing and spurious stationary points

 In forward oversmoothing, the signal $X^{(k)}$ converges to a constant node representation when $k$ increases.
-As mentioned in the previous section, in the linear case $\rho=Id$ it is easy to show \cite{Keriven2022a} that it converges to the \emph{average} of the input signal $X^{(k)} \approx 1_n \pa{\frac{1_n^\top X^{(0)}}{n}} W^{(0)}\ldots W^{(k-1)}$.
-On the contrary, in the non-linear case, the limit does not have a simple characterization in general.
-The situation is different for \emph{backward} oversmoothing $B^{(k)} = \rho'(H^{(k)}) \odot \pa{P^\top B^{(k+1)} (W^{(k+1)})^\top}$. \emph{When the forward signal is oversmoothed} (near the output layer), the term $\rho'(H^{(k)})$ is approximately constant, and \textbf{the smoothing equation is approximately linear} $B^{(k)} \approx c P^\top B^{(k+1)} (W^{(k+1)})^\top$ for some scalar $c$, even with general $\rho$.
-This major difference between forward and backward oversmoothing is a key point of our analysis: to some extent, we \emph{can} compute the limit representation of the backward oversmoothed signal, and it relates to the \emph{average} of the output error: at the middle layers, $B^{(k)} \approx c 1_n \pa{\frac{1_n^\top B^{(L)}}{n}} (W_L \ldots W_{k+1})^\top$.
-We thus obtain the following theorem, which is the core of the proof of Thm~\ref{thm:stationary}. \begin{theorem} Take $q=2$ for a regression problem, or $q=1$ for a classification problem.
-Under Assumptions \ref{ass:P} to \ref{ass:sigmaprime}, if $s\leq \lambda^{-\alpha}$ with $\xi_q(\alpha)>0$, the GNN is at a global $\delta$-stationary point, with
+As mentioned in the previous section, in the linear case $\rho=Id$ it is easy to characterize the limit by leveraging $P^k \to 1_n\pi^\top$, which is not possible anymore in the non-linear case.
+The situation is different for backward oversmoothing.
+As mentioned earlier, \emph{when the forward signal is oversmoothed} (near the output layer), the term $\rho'(H^{(k)})$ is approximately constant, and \textbf{the update equation is approximately} $B^{(k)} \propto P^\top B^{(k+1)} (W^{(k+1)})^\top$, which is nothing more than a linear GNN!
+Hence we \emph{can} approximate the limit representation of the backward oversmoothed signal, and it relates to the \emph{average} of the output error: at the middle layers, $B^{(k)} \propto \pi 1_n^\top B^{(L)} (W_L \ldots W_{k+1})^\top$, using $(P^\top)^k \to \pi 1_n^\top$.
+We thus obtain the following theorem, which is the core of the proof of Thm~\ref{thm:stationary}.
+A more detailed version, and a proof, can be found in App.~\ref{app:upper}. \begin{theorem} Take $q=2$ for a regression problem, or $q=1$ for a classification problem.
+Suppose that Assumptions \ref{ass:P} to \ref{ass:sigmaprime} hold, and that forward oversmoothing holds with rate $\lambda_f$.
+Denote $\lambda = \max(\lambda_P, \lambda_f)$.
+If $s\leq \lambda^{-\alpha}$ with $\xi_q(\alpha)>0$, the GNN is at a global $\delta$-stationary point, with